En / Ru

 Wrangel Bay

 The highlight of the trip for all visitors is Wrangel Bay.
-There is a summer camp set up and the bowhead whales come here.
-In good weather, it’s about two hours to get there, passing Gniloy Ugol, bright red cliffs of jasper and bird colony.
+A summer camp is set up there and the bowhead whales come here.
+In good weather, it’s about two hours to get there, passing Gniloy Ugol, bright red cliffs and bird colony.

 Wrangel Bay has an almost perfect horseshoe shape.
 There is a gently sloping sandy beach on the inner side and high cliffs with a forest behind it.
 On the sides there are huge boulders that look like peas falling out of a giant's pocket.
 You can climb them every day, but carefully check the schedule of tides.
-If you’ll be a little late, you will definitely have a 12 hour adventure - it’s easy to get into the sea trap.
-The tides on Shantars are impressive, the difference in water level can reach 8 meters, at low tide the water goes up to several dozen meters away from the coast.
+If you are a little late, you will definitely have a 12-hour adventure — it’s easy to get into the sea trap.
+The tides on the Shantar Islands are impressive, the difference in water level can reach 8 meters, at low tide, the water retreats several dozen meters from the coast.

 The Four Seasons of Russia project is supported by the Russian Geographical Society www.rgo.ru